T20 Blast: Vitality Blast

 Vitality became the tournament sponsors in 2018, signing an initial deal to sponsor the competition for four years, with the competition becoming known as the Vitality Blast.
 The most recent iteration, the 2024 Vitality Blast, was the 21st season of the domestic Twenty20 cricket competition in England and Wales.
 The tournament started on 30 May 2024 and ended on 14 September 2024, when Gloucestershire were crowned the champions.

 There are 18 teams that compete in the tournament, divided into two groups of nine.

 Each team plays 14 group games, playing six teams in their group twice (both home and away) and two teams once (one at home, the other away).

 The top four teams from each group qualify for the quarter-finals, with the four winners progressing to finals day.

 Trophy

 In 2018, Vitality commissioned a range of trophies covering the domestic, international and recreational game, from London trophy maker, Thomas Lyte.
-The trophy is 60cm in height and features cricket stumps and a large cricket ball as part of the design.
+The trophy is 60 cm in height and features cricket stumps and a large cricket ball as part of the design.